Indonesia

 Value-added tax (VAT)

-The VAT law allows the government to change the VAT rate within the range of 5% to 15%.
-With a few exceptions, VAT is applicable on deliveries (sales) of goods and services within Indonesia at a rate of 11% starting 1 April 2022 onwards.
-VAT on export of goods is zero-rated, whilst the import of goods is subject to VAT at a rate of 11% starting 1 April 2022 onwards.
+The VAT rate is currently 12%.
+However, the government has decided to implement the 12% rate by using Other Value as Tax Base (Dasar Pengenaan Pajak/”DPP Nilai Lain”) of 11/12, resulting in an “effective” VAT rate of 11% for most taxable goods and services.
+Effective VAT rate of 12% is only applicable to certain luxurious goods.
+This may be increased or decreased to 15% or 5% by issuing a GR after consultation with the Parliament.
+VAT on export of goods is zero-rated, whilst the import of goods is subject to applicable VAT rate for the relevant goods.
 Zero-rated VAT is also applicable on exported services, but subject to a Ministry of Finance (MoF) limitation.
 The range of services subject to 0% VAT has been expanded as of 1 April 2019 as follows:

 • Services connected to movable goods utilised outside of the Customs Area that comprise: